w3c/webextensions/proposals/async-listener-registration.md

 **Summary**

-An API proposal to allow extensions to explicitly delay the dispatch of extension API events to their background context during its initialization phase via a manifest opt-in field and a `markInitializationComplete()` API, enabling the asynchronous registration of event listeners.
+An API proposal to allow extensions to explicitly delay the dispatch of extension API events to their background context during its initialization phase via a manifest opt-in field and a `markListenersRegistrationComplete()` API, enabling the asynchronous registration of event listeners.

 **Document Metadata**